Rose Therapy Center

 Adaptive Sports

-Adaptive sports are now available through Parks & Recreation.
-For those looking to join a team or enjoy a fun time exercising, visit one of many sports to come.To discuss sponsorship opportunities for our adaptive sports program call 254.953.5657.
+Adaptive sports are now available through Harker Heights Parks & Recreation.
+For those looking to join a team or discuss sponsorship opportunities for this adaptive sports program, call 254-953-5657.

 C.A.S.T. for Kids

-This is a C.A.S.T. for Kids event designed to provide children with disabilities the opportunity to enjoy a quality outdoor recreational experience through the sport of fishing.
-Not all locations are conducive to hosting boating events.
-This event gives participants the opportunity to fish from shore.
+The C.A.S.T. for Kids Foundation was designed to provide children with disabilities the opportunity to enjoy a quality outdoor recreational experience through the sport of fishing.

-Art classes for special needs in Belton, TX
+The Art Place offers art classes for individuals with special needs in Belton, Texas.

 Camps